Acts of Andrew and Matthias: Contents

-In the opening, the apostles draw lots to decide which cities they shall go to to spread the Christian message.
+In the opening, the apostles draw lots to decide which cities they shall go to spread the Christian message.
 Matthias draws a city filled with cannibals.
 He is promptly imprisoned as soon as he arrives in preparation for him to be served as food to the citizens.
 He prays to Jesus for aid.
 Jesus appears before Andrew (currently in Achaia in some versions) and tells him to go to Matthias's aid.
 Andrew goes to the shore where he finds a boat ready and waiting for him to be taken to the city of cannibals.
 In truth, the boat is captained by Jesus himself with two angels, although they appear as mortal men to Andrew.
 On the boat ride, various stories of Jesus's activities during his life are discussed.
 The captain (Jesus) asks Andrew why the Jews persist in their unbelief; the two discuss a claimed miracle where Jesus animated a sphinx and made him declare that Jesus was God in front of the chief priests and perform other activities, and that the Patriarchs of the twelve tribes themselves testified to Jesus's godhood after being briefly resurrected, yet the priests continued to oppose Jesus.

 Andrew and his disciples fall asleep; when they awaken, they are already at the gate of the city of cannibals, and Jesus and his angelic crew have returned to heaven.
 His disciples experienced visions of the heavenly realms while dreaming.
 Andrew stealthily approaches the prison and prays; seven men guarding it instantly die, and the doors miraculously fling open.
 Andrew tells Matthias to go to a fig tree and eat of its figs. Matthias and his fellow prisoners escape the city and ride a cloud to a nearby mountain where Peter is preaching, where they stay.